andytai7/MDS-Compass/README.md

 ## Monitoring and Oversight

-Faculty oversight is available through:
+Faculty oversight is built into the system:

-1. Real-time monitoring in the `#mds-compass-oversight` Slack channel
+1. Real-time monitoring in the same public channel where students interact
+2. Instructors can provide corrections or additional information directly in the channel
-2. Logging dashboard available at `/admin` (requires admin credentials)
+3. Logging dashboard available at `/admin` (requires admin credentials)
-3. Weekly digest reports of common questions and issues
+4. Weekly digest reports of common questions and issues

 ## Privacy and Compliance